AlexJ7x/WordHunt-Solver/README.md

 1. [Download](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the Github Repository

-2. Run "run.exe" through Command Line or simply double clicking.
+2. Run "run.exe" through Command Line or by simply double clicking.

 3. Input in the board from left to right: